 California Wine Country’s indomitable spirit is on vivid display in Visit California’s most recent spot, “Uncrushable,” which features numerous locals as well as celebrity chef Tyler Florence.
-Best of all, you can visit many of the locations shown in this video.
+Best of all, you can visit many of the locations shown in this ad.
 Here’s a quick guide to the bucket list destinations and attractions seen here—places worth considering on your next trip to the Golden State.

 Located within the Rutherford appellation in the eastern Napa Valley, Quintessa offers an exclusive Wine Country experience that includes panoramic views, acclaimed wines, and the sort of personalized customer service that stays with you long after your visit.
 Two different tours are offered—the $75 per person Estate Tasting and the $125 Quintessential Quintessa—and both include winery and cave tours as well as compelling narratives about the five different varietals grown on the property

 Across the Mayacamas Mountain range in Sonoma County, Kunde Vineyards offers a diverse array of wine—ranging from a crisp $18 Chardonnay to a sumptuous $60 reserve Cabernet Sauvignon—and four distinct tasting experience options.
 Stop by the Main Tasting Room any day of the week to explore the offerings.
 Want something a bit different?
 Arrange a Mountain Top Tasting 1,400 feet above the valley floor, where you’ll soak up some amazing views as well as some top flight wine.